-During analysis, evidence may be created or collected that may be used for future testing.
-The latent print section includes digital images and lifts of latent prints.
-These items are maintained at the RISCL.
+During analysis, items of evidence may be created or collected, which may be used for future testing.
+In the latent print section, this includes lifts of latent prints.
+If lifts of latent prints are created, they will be listed on the report.
+The lifts will be given to the submitting agency with the submitted evidence after all relevant analyses.